Writing Achievement Stories (Worksheet 2.2)

 What is an Achievement Story?

-Achievement stories tell others your skills, experience, and successes in a way that is quickly understood and can easily be remembered.
-Each achievement story must be the result of a specific activity in which you had a key role in achieving a clearly identifiable and measurable result.
-It is not a general statement about what you are good at doing and it is not your achievement if you were only peripherally involved in the activity.
+An achievement story is the most effective way for you to demonstrate your skills, experiences, and successes in a way that others can quickly understand and remember.
+For an achievement story to be yours, it must result from a specific activity in which you had a key role in achieving a clearly identifiable and measurable result.
+It is not YOUR achievement story if you were only peripherally involved in the activity or if you only make a generalized statement about what you are good at doing.

 Why are your Achievement Stories important?